FraunhoferIWES/foxes/docs/source/index.rst

 .. image:: ../../Logo_FOXES.svg
     :align: center

+.. versionchanged:: 1.7.4
+    Removed the `pre_rotor` flag from turbine models.
+The position before or after the rotor model is now automatically determined based on the overlap of model output variables and the newly introduced input variables of the selected rotor model.

 .. versionadded:: 1.7.2
     New `ICONStates` class for handling output from DWD's ICON model.
     Also a pre-processing command line tool `iconDream2foxes` was added that downloads